STRATEGIC OVERVIEW

 ANNUAL REPORTS

-As legislated in Section 103(g) of the National Quantum Initiative Act, the NSTC Subcommittee on Quantum Information Science (SCQIS) shall submit an annual program budget report containing the budget for the National Quantum Initiative Program for the current fiscal year and next fiscal year, as well as “analysis of the progress made toward achieving the goals and priorities” of the Program.
-Pursuant to this mandate, here are the annual reports produced so far:
+As legislated in Section 103(g) of the National Quantum Initiative Act, the NSTC Subcommittee on Quantum Information Science shall submit an annual program budget report containing the budget for the National Quantum Initiative Program for the current fiscal year and next fiscal year, as well as “analysis of the progress made toward achieving the goals and priorities” of the Program.
+Pursuant to this mandate, the annual reports produced so far are posted below:

 NQI Annual Report FY2021NQI Annual Report FY2022